When does history end?

-According to our latest survey, the majority of people believe that after ten years have passed events have definitely crossed into history.
+According to a 2015 survey in BBC History Magazine, the majority of people believe that after ten years have passed events have definitely crossed into history.
 But what about those who study the past for a living?
 We spoke to a group of historians about their views on the border between current affairs and history

 "There is no automatic cut-off point for when history stops and current affairs begin.
 History is a set of methodologies and approaches that all, in various ways, underline the need for sources.
 As long as you have enough sources to critically interpret the past, then you can write history.
 A number of very talented young people are already writing the history of the post-1989 world, and they are doing it very well!"